cea-hpc/modules/doc/source/modulefile.rst

  the command line.
 The :mfcmd:`continue` command will only have this effect if not used within a Tcl loop though.

+.. mfcmd:: depends-on modulefile...

+ Declare *modulefile* as a requirement of currently loading module.
+This command acts as an alias of :mfcmd:`prereq` command.
+If more than one *modulefile* are specified, then this list acts as a Boolean AND operation, which means all specified *modulefiles* are required.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: exit [N]

  This is not a modules specific command but another overloaded Tcl command